Blendify/blender-manual/blender_docs/manual/addons/io_fbx.rst

       in the group for animated actions to work.
 Own Dir
-   When enabled, each file is exported into its own directory, this is useful when using the "Copy Images" option. so each directory contains one model with all the images it uses.
-Note, this requires a full python installation if you do not have a full python installation this button will not be shown.
+   When enabled, each file is exported into its own directory, this is useful when using the *Copy Images* option. so each directory contains one model with all the images it uses.
+Note, this requires a full Python installation if you do not have a full Python installation this button will not be shown.
 Prefix
-   prefix the scene/group name with this text when exporting, its also used for the name of the directory when "Own Dir" option is enabled.
+   Prefix the scene/group name with this text when exporting, it's also used for the name of the directory when *Own Dir* option is enabled.

 Compatibility